king's kid home school

 a place where children can feel at home as they learn

 KKHS offers an intervention, physically and spiritually, into the lives of vulnerable children.
 We want to restore a sense of belonging, dignity and future in every child's life.
-Sheltering, educating and loving children that would otherwise have been unsheltered and uneducated is our mission at KKHS.
+Sheltering, educating and loving children is our mission at KKHS.
 Our vision is to see that these children have a place to call home and receive transforming care to develop into empowered, productive and responsible members of society and leaders in their generation.

 Understanding the demographic we serve

-King's Kid's whole-person, holistic approach to care for children means that they not only receive an excellent education at King's Kid Nursery and Primary School, and that their physical, health and emotional needs are met, but that they are also nurtured spiritually through counselling and discipleship.
+King's Kid's whole-person, holistic approach to care for children means that they not only receive an quality education and that their physical, health and emotional needs are met, but that they are also nurtured spiritually through Christian counselling and discipleship.
 Many children arrive at King's Kid bearing scars of rejection and loss at a young age.
-But Father God is the Father everyone longs for.
+But God the Father is the Father everyone longs for.
 Revealing Him to our children is our greatest privilege and testifying to the transformation in the children's lives is our greatest joy.

 Our desire at KKHS is for every child to live and learn free from disease, fear and a history of rejection and abandonment, so that they can dream big and see their dreams fulfilled.
 We want our school to be the best available and train the children from their first grade through to higher education.